copelands-forks/autocomplete-c-cpp-declerations/README.md

   I intend to make some changes to the source code that allows header autocompletion as well as make it convenient for large scale c++ projects.

-Feel free to contribute to this project by submitting a pull request [here](https://github.com/SteveSevetS/autocomplete-c-cpp-files/)
+Feel free to contribute to the original project by submitting a pull request [here](https://github.com/SteveSevetS/autocomplete-c-cpp-files/), or this fork.